shakibaam/web-engeering-HW1/README.md

 ## About The Project

 This is a simple DHCP server and client simulation.
-I implemented it for computer network course spring 2021
+I implemented it for computer network course spring 2021<br/>
+The client can request to DHCP Server for being allocated the IP

 <p align="right">(<a href="#top">back to top</a>)</p>